luohaixiannz/ceph-recovery-master/README.md

 ## Step 2: Recover Image
 Now we have everything to reassemble an image.
 The parts belonging to a specific Image are known and listed in files stored in `file_lists`.
-To restore an image you need **3** information:
+To restore an image you need **4** information:
 1. The name of the Image (`vms/vm-xyz-disk-n.id`)
+2. the object size of the rbd, it is called 'order size' in rbd feature, it's value common to see 2M, 4M, 8M, you can use rbd info pool_name/rbd_name to see what the value is it
-2. The size of the original image in Bytes.
-So when the VM disk was 32GB in total (not used space!), you should use **34359738368**.
+3. The size of the original image in GB.
+So when the VM disk was 32GB in total (not used space!), you should use **32**.
   **Important**: If you are unsure about the actual disk size, choose a size which is **larger**!
 You can add some Bytes, MBytes or GBytes just to be sure
-3. A destination folder.
-Just a folder with enough free space to store your image of the specified size. (e.g. `/mnt/sda`)
+4. A destination folder.
+Just a folder with enough free space to store your image of the specified size. (e.g. `outputs/`)

-Having these 3 information you can restore the image:
+Having these 4 information you can restore the image:
-`./assemble.sh vms/vm-xyz-disk-n.id 34359738368 /mnt/sda`
+`./assemble.sh vms/vm-xyz-disk-n.id 2 32 outputs/`

 This will process all parts of the image and write it to a single image file.
 After this you can mount this image and access data or just put it back to a new cluster.